English: number or % of school supervisors/ directors that independently supervise teachers' performance at least X-times per school year

 What is its purpose?

-Post-training classroom-based support to teachers that reinforces the use of the newly acquired knowledge and skills takes the form of class observation and feedback session done by school directors, supervisors or project staff.
+Post-training classroom-based support to teachers that reinforces the use of the newly acquired knowledge and skills takes the form of class observation and a feedback session done by school directors, supervisors or project staff.
 The indicator measures the number and proportion of school supervisors and directors who independently of any external requests engage in regular class observation of teachers in line with the introduced standards.

 How to Collect and Analyse the Required Data